 The California king mattress may also come with the split option.
 In this style, the California king mattress is split into two equal parts, to provide for partners with different mattress preferences and work with adjustable beds.

-King Mattress: 76 inches by 80 inches
+King Size Bed Dimensions: 76 inches by 80 inches

 Minimum recommended room size: 12 feet by 12 feet.
 Sleeping on a king size bed is sleeping in luxury.
 There is enough room for two sleepers to sprawl and sleep in their own space.
 It provides 4 inches of extra width than the California King, but it’s 4 inches smaller in length.
 King mattresses are the widest available standard size, making it a good choice for families— if parents want to co-sleep with their children, this size can accommodate them.